bcgov/ds-cop-intro-to-r/README.md

 (7) Data Manipulation with `tidyr` (20 minutes)
 (8) Seeking Help from Others with `reprex` (15 minutes)

-Most of the above lesson material is sourced from the Software Carpentry Foundation (now The Carpenties) [R for Reproducible Scientific Analysis](http://swcarpentry.github.io/r-novice-gapminder/) lesson material: Thomas Wright and Naupaka Zimmerman (eds): _Software Carpentry: R for
+Most of the above lesson material is sourced or an adaptation of the Software Carpentry Foundation (now The Carpenties) [R for Reproducible Scientific Analysis](http://swcarpentry.github.io/r-novice-gapminder/) lesson material: Thomas Wright and Naupaka Zimmerman (eds): _Software Carpentry: R for
 Reproducible Scientific Analysis_.
 Version 2016.06, June 2016,
 https://github.com/swcarpentry/r-novice-gapminder,
 10.5281/zenodo.57520.